Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 Both take advantage of the flexible plethora of tools, techniques, and skills.
 Both must accumulate mainstream and alternate practices and reveal patterns.

-Lack of proficient abstraction work and planning can make both a mess which products loudly crash.
+Imperfect abstraction work and planning can make both a mess which products loudly crash.
 Both can abused for hollow promises and sandcastles.

 Both can't rely solely on generations of experience and a single mastermind but on a team (with a hierarchy or not) of pundits.